usefulsensors/person_sensor_docs/README.md

 The face (or bounding box) confidence reflects how certain the sensor is that what it has found is actually a face, and not just [a funny pattern on a piece of toast](https://www.buzzfeed.com/arielknutson/people-who-found-jesus-in-their-food).
-The value will range from zero, least certain, to one, most certain, and is stored as a single byte value.
+The value will range from zero, least certain, to one hundred, most certain, and is stored as a single byte value.
 You can use this to adjust your application’s behavior if you require more certainty to take a particular action.